 Various PPT presentations

 The first two presentations are videos of talks from a workshop in Canberra (2012) — an overview of important applications (“models that matter”), followed by an introduction to the field (how we do what we do).
-Then come four presentations of interest to different audiences: an overview of stocks and feedback loops in climate dynamics (to help address the climate crisis), a description of “starter” models (for group model building workshops), and a scholarly presentation of sliding goals in student achievement (exposing a serious modeling mistake).
+Then come five presentations of interest to different audiences: an overview of stocks and feedback loops in climate dynamics (to help address the climate crisis), a description of “starter” models (for group model building workshops), and a scholarly presentation of sliding goals in student achievement (exposing a serious modeling mistake), and a discussion of how thinking about the structure and dynamics of complex systems belongs in everybody’s tool kit.

 Models the Matter